sparshrestha/tech-in-nepal/README.md

 ## Organization
 - [Girls in Tech Nepal](https://nepal.girlsintech.org/) - Girls in Tech (GIT) is the largest women in tech organization in the world focused on the engagement, education, and empowerment of girls and women who are passionate about technology.
+- [NSTQB](https://nstqb.org/) - NSTQB Nepal Software Testing Qualifications Body is a national board for Nepal approved by International Software Testing Qualifications Board (ISTQB).
+NSTQB is a Not for Profit organization, responsible for the “ISTQB-Certified-Tester” certification programs in Nepal.

 ## CyberSecurity Companies